Tyler799/Morrowind-2020/Morrowind_2019.md

 7. Download mlox.
 You should get the latest version of it from [here](https://github.com/mlox/mlox/releases/) (They migrated away from Sourceforge some time ago)

-mlox is the Morrowind equivalent of LOOT or BOSS, and it needs to go into its own folder in your Morrowind install.
+mlox is the Morrowind equivalent of LOOT or BOSS, and should go into its own folder in your Morrowind install.
 Mine is in `Morrowind\mlox`.
-Run the application and hit "update load order".
-You should get into the habit of doing this after you install mods that require an .esp to be activated. **NOTE:** Mlox often refuses to work properly the first time, or sometimes intermittently.
-At this point in the install, it has a green 'already optimized' warning scrolled offscreen.
-Just re-start your computer, it'll work again.
+You may need to run it once outside of MO2 to get it set up, but from then on it will be ruin exclusively through MO2.

-mlox is currently highly out of date, even using version 1.0.
+mlox is currently highly out of date, even using version 1.0.3.
 It suggests the Morrowind Patch Project (despite those links no longer working) and has other outdated information.
 However, it does form a good baseline and has some information still relevant you can at least look into if it warns you.
+You can manually edit the bad parts of the masterlist it uses if you want to.

 Alternatively, there is some work to support Morrowind by the LOOT team [here](https://github.com/loot/morrowind) and contributions are highly welcome.